 Use free phone and web apps to virtually connect with your loved ones.

-With Facetime, Skype, and Google Hangouts, you can see the faces your loved ones which helps feel a lot closer than just a voice call; the latter two apps allow big groups on the video calls so your entire extended family or friend group can be “in one place.”
+With Facetime, Skype, and Google Chat, you can see the faces of your loved ones which helps feel a lot closer than just a voice call; the latter two apps allow big groups on video calls so your entire extended family or friend group can be “in one place.”
 What a reassuring feeling this connect-all conversation can generate.
-(Note: All parties need a gmail account to use Google Hangouts.)
+(Note: All parties need a Gmail account to use Google Chat).
 Also, consider downloading WhatsApp, which allows you to make free international calls—yes, you heard that right!

 If you can sew, look into supporting our country’s medical personnel by sewing much-needed protective masks and gowns.